Dear reader of ADxS.org, please excuse the disruption.

 Piribedil is an agonist of the D2 and D3 dopamine receptors and an antagonist of the α2 adrenoreceptor subtypes α2A and α2C.
 It is used to treat Parkinson’s disease, also in combination with levodopa.

-While short-term stress without ADHD leads to an excess of catecholamines (dopamine and noradrenaline) in the PFC,140 early long-term stress leads to a downregulation of the dopamine and noradrenaline systems.
-For example, chronic early childhood stress reduces dopamine levels in the nucleus accumbens.31
+While short-term stress without ADHD leads to an excess of catecholamines (dopamine and noradrenaline) in the PFC,143 early long-term stress leads to a downregulation of the dopamine and noradrenaline systems.
+For example, chronic early childhood stress reduces dopamine levels in the nucleus accumbens.33

-Exercise-induced stress in rats causes a later downregulation of dopamine in the ventral tegmentum via noradrenaline at beta-adrenoceptors of the amygdala.157
+Exercise-induced stress in rats causes a later downregulation of dopamine in the ventral tegmentum via noradrenaline at beta-adrenoceptors of the amygdala.160

-Whether there is too little or too much (tonic = long-term) catecholamine in ADHD is the subject of intense debate.158
+Whether there is too little or too much (tonic = long-term) catecholamine in ADHD is the subject of intense debate.161

 The disagreement among scientists indicates that both variants occur.
-It is possible that the subtypes and individual symptom combinations of those affected differ.
-It is undisputed that many ADHD sufferers have reduced dopamine levels in the PFC and striatum.
+It is possible that the subtypes and individual symptom compositions of the respective people with ADHD differ.
+It is undisputed that many people with ADHD have reduced dopamine levels in the PFC and striatum.

 According to current knowledge, we assume that ADHD is caused by a deficiency of dopamine and noradrenaline in the dlPFC, striatum and probably also the cerebellum.